 Kaplan offers up to 60% tuition assistance.
-For more information on how to apply contact James Polulach at firstname.lastname@example.org.
+Click here to apply or contact Heidi Schwalbach at email@example.com for more information..
 Applications are due prior to the beginning of a course.

 Princeton Review scholarships are good for 10%, 20% or 50% of the course cost after course discounts.
 The amount is based on financial need, essays and grades.
 For more information on how to apply email firstname.lastname@example.org.
 Applications are due 14 days prior to the course start.

 Helpful Resources to help you plan for applying to and financing medical school: